jk-oster/obsidian-thought-stream/docs/getting-started.md

 1. This plugin can be installed from "Community Plugins" inside Obsidian or via the [BRAT Plugin](obsidian://show-plugin?id=obsidian42-brat).
 2. For this plugin to work, you will need to provide your OpenAI API key (or an OpenAI compatible API + key).
-3. See the Settings section of this README file for more information.

 ## 🎯 How to Use